nabin-01/Project-01/README.md

 # Project1
-a django project
+a django project made for Personal portfolio.
-Personal portfolio which describes the contents written by many authors with its relevant description.